SamuelEarl/quigleydb/README.md

 This project was created using the Bun runtime.
 You can follow the instruction on Bun's website to [install Bun on your computer](https://bun.sh/docs/installation).

 Using npm scripts: You can run the entire Quigley library with `bun` by running `bun run demo-project` from the project root directory.

 ---

-## Why the name Quigley

-The name Quigley looks like the letters GQL rearranged and turned into a word (QuiGLey).

----